dstreev/hdp-mac-utils/README.md

 ### etc_default.tar.gz

-> Contains the defaults (slightly tweaked for mac os) used by the hadoop scripts
+> Contains the defaults (pulled from CentOS install) used by the hadoop scripts
 > to properly run the environment.

 ### hdp_artifacts.txt